How to Address a Skin Allergy in Your Pet

 Grapes

 Some fruits are better for you than others.
-Dried grape products, including sultanas, currants, raisins, and grapes, are very poisonous to dogs.
+Dried grape products, including sultanas, currants, raisins, and grapes, are poisonous to dogs.
 In little dogs, even a small amount of grapes may lead to renal failure and perhaps death.

 Avocado